drumrollhq/E.A.K./README.md

 * If you have some other way you like to start static webservers:
     1. Do that. (note: E.A.K's public folder must be on the root on your web server)

 Congratulations!
 You're now (probably) running E.A.K!
-(If your not, sorry!
-Please email joe [at] drumrollhq.com and I'll try and help you, and update this guide if I can.
+If you're not, sorry!
+Please email joe [at] drumrollhq.com and I'll try and help you, and update this guide if I can :)